codepath/android_guides/Using-DialogFragment.md

 }
 ```

-For this to work properly make sure that all the fragment related items (`FragmentDialog`) are from the `android.support.v4.app` namespace.
+For this to work properly make sure that all the fragment related items (`FragmentDialog`) are from the `androidx.fragment.app` namespace.

 ### Build Dialog